PaperMtn/gitlab-watchman/README.md

 ## About GitLab Watchman

-GitLab Watchman is an application that uses the GitLab API to audit GitLab for sensitive data and credentials exposed internally.
+GitLab Watchman is an application that uses the GitLab API to detect exposed secrets and personal data.
+It also enumerates the GitLab instance for any useful information.

 ### Features

+#### Secrets Detection
 It searches GitLab for internally shared projects and looks at:
 - Code
 - Commits